 I should add that there is one more power food that can boost the protection of the nervous system: berries.
 Blueberries, raspberries, and strawberries are effective because of their high flavonoid content.
 Flavonoids are considered neuroprotective and only found in plants.
 In one study with approximately 130,00 subjects over the course of 20 years, scientists found that individuals that consumed the most berries had a significantly lower risk of developing Parkinson’s disease.
 Increased intake of flavonoids slowed down cognitive decline.

-The conclusion that these healthcare providers came to was that the vegan diet can protect the nervous system and reduce the risk of neurodegenerative diseases.
+The conclusion that these healthcare providers came to was that the whole foods, plant-based diet can protect the nervous system and reduce the risk of neurodegenerative diseases.

 Compelling, isn’t it?
 After realizing how berries can positively impact my cognitive health, I quickly compiled a list of dishes with blueberries to implement in my meals.
 Here are two that are easy and creative.